digitalocean/k8s-adoption-journey/docs/01-getting-started/setup-github-repository.md

 6. Tick the following options:
     - Require a pull request before merging
     - Dismiss stale pull request approvals when new commits are pushed

+## Building and pushing docker images to DOCR

+In this section you will build and push the docker images required by the next sections.
+The sample application used throughout this adoption journey is the [Online Boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) application.

+1. From the command linem, change directory to the `microservices-demo` folder (if not there already):

+    ```shell
+    cd microservices-demo
+    ```

+2. Login to DOCR:

+    ```shell
+    doctl registry login
+    ```

+3. Run the `make-docker-images.sh` script (make sure to export the required environment variables):

+    ```shell
+    export REPO_PREFIX="registry.digitalocean.com/microservices-demo"
+    export TAG=1.0.0

+    ./release-scripts/make-docker-images.sh
+    ```

+    !!!info
+        You will be pushing an initial release first to DOCR (1.0.0) and use that to deploy to the `staging` and `production` environments in the upcoming sections.
+Later on, GitHub Actions will take care of building, tagging and pushing images to `DOCR`.
+        This process might take about 15 minutes.

+Next, you will learn how to create a DOKS cluster to use as a Kubernetes development environment, and start working with microservices.